tektronix/vscode-tsplang/server/@tsplang-plugins/src/README.md

 * All plugin folders must start with "@" so that plugins are grouped together and float above/below implementation folders when viewed in the filesystem.
+* Files and folders contained within a plugin folder must not start with "@".

 ## Configuration Files